International Organization of Supreme Audit Institutions

 The International Organization of Supreme Audit Institutions (INTOSAI) is an intergovernmental organization whose members are supreme audit institutions.
 Nearly every supreme audit institution in the world is a member of INTOSAI.
 Depending on the type of system used in their home country, the members of INTOSAI may be variously titled the Chief Financial Controller, the Office of the Comptroller General, the Office of the Auditor General, the Court of Accounts, or the Board of Audit.
+Currently, INTOSAI has 195 full members (from 194 countries and 1 supranational organization), 5 associate members and 2 affiliate members.

 INTOSAI holds a triennial conference entitled the International Congress of Supreme Audit Institutions (INCOSAI).

 It publishes the quarterly International Journal of Government Auditing and publishes guidelines and international standards on auditing.

 History

 INTOSAI was founded in 1953 in Havana, Cuba.
 Thirty-four audit organizations formed the group originally and as of 2010 the current membership includes 193 institutions (188 national institutions, the European Court of Auditors and 4 associated members).

 The members of INTOSAI are the primary external auditors of the United Nations.
 The UN's General Assembly appoints the UN Board of Auditors (3 members appointed for 6 years) among the INTOSAI member representatives.